oktavianuu/finsys_hpi/README.md

 # HPI Financial Management System

-A financial management system designed for a small oil plantation named HPI.
+A financial management system designed for a small organisation.
 This system helps manage expenses, revenues, inventory, and payroll efficiently.

 ## Features